 Once Teamviewer is installed on the Raspberry Pi, it becomes connected with the Teamviewer servers, and so you get access to the Raspberry Pi via the Teamviewer server, from anywhere.

 Pros: Work from anywhere.
-No A VPN, or Virtual Private Network, is a technology that allows a user to establish... is required, even if your Raspberry Pi changes its IP address, it works.
+No VPN is required, even if your Raspberry Pi changes its IP address, it works.

 Cons: Internet access is required on both computers.
 It goes through their servers, so you’ll need to pay a monthly fee if you use it too much (even from the same network).